Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Light Requirements

-Oak Leaf Fig grows best in bright light with at least 4 hours of direct morning or late afternoon sunlight.
+Oak Leaf Fig grows best in bright light with at least 4-6 hours of direct morning or late afternoon sunlight.
+Avoid exposing it to hot midday sunshine as it can cause sunscorch (brown) marks on the leaves and eventual leaf drop.

-It can adapt to lower light conditions but it will grow much slower.
+Oak-leafed Fig can adapt to lower light conditions but it will grow much slower.
 If light is too little it can result in leggy growth, yellowing and leaf drop.

 Temperature and Humidity

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.
+Do not mist the plant as it can promote fungal disease infestations.

 Fertilizer

 Feed Ficus montana every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer.
-Do not feed during the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.

 Potting Mix

 Oak Leaf Fig potting mix should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal.

 Repotting